bcgov/cas-registration/docs/compliance/penalties.md

 ### When is it applied

-GGEAPAR Interest is applied to any supplementary obligation that was created after the compliance deadline.
+GGEAPAR Interest is applied to any supplementary obligation created after the compliance deadline.
 It can _only_ apply to supplementary obligations.
 GGEAPAR Interest is calculated from the day after the compliance deadline until the date that the supplementary obligation is met, using Prime + 3% as the base for each day it is considered late.